AndreKelling/imageProcessing/README.md

 # Image Processing

-Plain Node JS script-tool for handling images.
+Node JS script-tool for handling images.

 Used it for resizing, cropping and compression of amounts around 100's of images at a batch.